dataengineering-community/hackathon/projects/countries_information_ingestion/README.md

 # PROJECT REQUIREMENTS
 - Dedicated git repository needs to be created for the project
-- Decent ReadMe should be included in the Git repository
+- Decent ReadMe should be included in the Git repository as means of Documentation
 - Have an architecture flow as part of the ReadMe
   - This allows people to understand the ETL/ELT from a first look.
 - Visible collaboration among team should be balanced reasonably